mstksg/inCode/copy/entries/monad-plus-1.md

 Nothing
 ~~~

-Try reasoning about how other common library monad functions (like
+If you already know a few other common library monad functions (like
-`replicateM`, `forM`, etc.) would work on Maybe's and MonadPlus's in general!
+`replicateM`, `forM`, etc.), try reasoning about how they would work on
+Maybe's and MonadPlus's in general --- they aren't just for IO!
 </aside>

 ### Guards